Shopping in Dublin

 Kildare Village, one of the Chic Outlet Shopping® Villages in Europe, is located less than half an hour from The Address Citywest and offers Ireland’s leading luxury outlet shopping experience.
 With luxury outlet boutiques providing fashion and luxuries for the home, Kildare Village offers the authentic previous seasons’ collections of a unique selection of Irish and international brands with savings of up to 60% on the recommended retail price, seven days a week and all year round.

 A selection of services at Kildare Village includes a Tourist Information Centre; tax free shopping and a complimentary shuttle service to the nearby Irish National Stud & Gardens.
 With a range of restaurants and cafés, the Village has become a destination for visitors seeking a superior shopping experience and an enjoyable day out.

 Dublin City Shopping

-The Address Citywest is located just 9km from Dublin City Centre, there are great shopping districts including Grafton Street and Henry Street.
+The Address Citywest is located just 9km from Dublin City Centre where there are great shopping districts including Grafton Street and Henry Street.
 We offer great value accommodation rates, meaning you will save all the money you need to shop till you drop!

-Some of the lovely shops around Graft Street Shopping Area.
+Some of the lovely shops around Grafton Street Shopping Area.

 - Brown Thomas